Discover more from Polemics

 Stacey - A normie/cis female.

 STEM - Higher education that stands for science, technology, engineering, and math.
-A supremacist program that envisions an Asian-Aryan future full of normies that "want to make lots of money."
+A supremacist program that envisions an Asian-Aryan future full of normies who "want to make lots of money."
 STEM wants to destroy the artist.
 Only normies apply for STEM degrees.

 Stereogram - An illusion where if you look at it long enough, you see an amazing 3D image that is beyond your normal comprehension.